The Number Of Deaths From Coronavirus Is Likely Much Higher Than ‘Official’ Numbers, Some Experts Warn

 In some areas, coroners believe they may have had people in their jurisdictions die of COVID-19 as early as February, long before the extent and severity of the pandemic in the United States was beginning to be understood.
 Those deaths were chalked up to pneumonia or seasonal flu.

-Geraldine Ménard, chief of general internal medicine at Tulane Medical Center in New Orleans, said that earlier this year she had an exceptionally-large number of patients with pneumonia.
+Geraldine Ménard, the chief of general internal medicine at Tulane Medical Center in New Orleans, said that earlier this year she had an exceptionally large number of patients with pneumonia.

 “I remember thinking it was weird.
 I’m sure some of those patients did have [COVID-19].
 But no one knew back then,” she said.